 I was coming out of the gym the other morning with my trainer when the smell of grilled breakfast hit me like a ton of bricks.
 I recall telling Brian (Bear Fitness), I need to grill something today.
-Grilling is not that unusual in the South during the winter..it seems to be a year-long affair!
-I decided to go on Pinterest for some inspiration, and I came across this photo of grilled lobster tail pasta.
-So I click…no link…no recipe.
-Just a photo of this amazing looking pasta with these fabulously grilled lobster tails.
-So I go into creative mode…first of all the pasta.
-It was thicker than a pappardelle and had ridges.
-I had never seen pasta like this before.
-I get in my car and head to a few grocery stores and even a local Italian store…NOTHING!
+Grilling is not that unusual in the South during the winter.
+It seems to be a year-long affair!
+So, I decided to go on Pinterest for some inspiration.
+As I was playing around, I came across this photo of Grilled Lobster Tail Pasta.

-This recipe is super easy and will be perfect if you are planning a date night in for Valentine’s Day, or any night in for that matter.
-I had to chuckle because one of my followers on Instagram called me fancy for preparing this dish on a Tuesday night.
-Love it…so let’s be fancy together!
+This recipe for Grilled Lobster Tail Pasta is super easy and will be perfect if you are planning a date night in for Valentine’s Day, or any night in for that matter.
+Be sure to add this to your Feast of the Seven Fishes menu on Christmas Eve.
+I had to chuckle because one of my Instagram followers called me fancy for preparing this dish on a Tuesday night.
+Love it.
+So, let’s be fancy together!
 Local to Charlotte?
 Grab your Maine lobster tails at The Carolina Meat & Fish Co.
 They have so many sizes to choose from!

-Prepare your lobster tails for grilling, first.
-Click here for the step-by-step.
+First things first, prepare your lobster tails for grilling.
+Click here for a step-by-step tutorial.
 Here are a few photos of the process.
-I did forgo the lemon wedge just because I knew they would get “lost” in the grill.
-I chose to grill the lobster tails then prepare the pasta and sauce.
+However, I did forgo the lemon wedge just because I knew they would probably get “lost” in the grill.
+For this recipe, I chose to grill the lobster tails, then prepare the pasta and sauce.
 I kept the tails warm in foil and have a little trick to quickly reheat.

 Heat up the grill to 350 to 375 degrees.
 Keep in mind that these lobster tails are fairly small, and will grill up quickly.
 Heat up the stick of butter in the microwave.
 Place the lobster tails on the grill.
 Place a fair amount of butter on each tail.
 Cover and grill for about three minutes.
 Place more butter and flip each tail to get a nice sear on top.

-Remove tails from grill.
+Remove the lobster tails from the grill.
 Try not to overcook.
 You want the meat to be tender.
-Add a bit more butter on each tail, a sprinkle of paprika and fresh parsley.
-Wrap in foil and reserve.
+Add a bit more butter on each tail, a sprinkle of paprika and fresh chopped parsley.
+Wrap in foil.
+Reserve.

 Turn the heat up to medium-high.
-Slowly…and I mean very slowly whisk in the Parmesan cheese.
+Slowly, and I mean very slowly, whisk in the Parmesan cheese.
 As soon as the sauce starts to come together and thicken, add the pasta.
 If the sauce is too thick, just add a touch of the reserved pasta water.
-Sprinkle with fresh parsley and crushed red pepper flakes.
+Sprinkle with fresh chopped parsley and crushed red pepper flakes.